sphinx-doc/sphinx/doc/usage/extensions/apidoc.rst

    A sequence of patterns to exclude from generation.
    These may be literal paths or :py:mod:`fnmatch`-style patterns.

-.. confval:: apidoc_maxdepth
+.. confval:: apidoc_max_depth
    :type: :code-py:`int`
    :default: :code-py:`4`

    The maximum depth of submodules to show in the generated table of contents.

-.. confval:: apidoc_followlinks
+.. confval:: apidoc_follow_links
    :type: :code-py:`bool`
    :default: :code-py:`False`

    Follow symbolic links.

-.. confval:: apidoc_separatemodules
+.. confval:: apidoc_separate_modules
    :type: :code-py:`bool`
    :default: :code-py:`False`

    Put documentation for each module on an individual page.

-.. confval:: apidoc_includeprivate
+.. confval:: apidoc_include_private
    :type: :code-py:`bool`
    :default: :code-py:`False`

    Generate documentation for '_private' modules with leading underscores.

-.. confval:: apidoc_noheadings
+.. confval:: apidoc_no_headings
    :type: :code-py:`bool`
    :default: :code-py:`False`

    Do not create headings for the modules/packages.
    Useful when source docstrings already contain headings.

-.. confval:: apidoc_modulefirst
+.. confval:: apidoc_module_first
    :type: :code-py:`bool`
    :default: :code-py:`False`